iNPUTmice/Conversations/docs/user/migrating_to_new_device.md

 3. Import the backup (new device)

 ## 1. Make a backup (old device)
-1. Make sure that you know the password to your account(s).
+1. Make sure that you know the password to your account(s)!
 You will need it later to decrypt your backup.
 2. Deactivate all your account(s): on the chat screen, tap on the three buttons in the upper right, and go to "manage accounts".
-3. On your old device, open Conversations, go to Settings, scroll down until you find the option to create a new backup.
+3. Go back to Settings, scroll down until you find the option to create a new backup.
 Tap on that option.
 4. Wait, until the notification tells you that the backup is finished.

 ## 2. Move that backup to your new device